-On behalf of the entire university, we wish to express our sincere appreciation for your unwavering commitment and invaluable contributions over your time at the university.
+Indiana University wishes to express its deepest appreciation to all of our retirees for your unwavering commitment and the wealth of knowledge you have shared.
 Throughout the years, your skills, innovative ideas, and expert guidance have not only propelled us forward but have also been pivotal in shaping the university's legacy.
 It's your collective efforts and dedication that have elevated IU to its prestigious standing, both nationally and globally.
 We recognize and celebrate the significant impact you've made, contributing to our vibrant community and advancing our mission of excellence in education, research, and public service.

-Thank you for your invaluable contribution and for being an integral part of the IU community!
+Thank you for your invaluable contribution and for being an integral part of the IU community.